Heian period: Fujiwara regency

 When Emperor Kammu moved the capital to Heian-kyō (Kyoto), which remained the imperial capital for the next 1,000 years, he did so not only to strengthen imperial authority but also to improve his seat of government geopolitically.
-Nara was abandoned after only 70 years in part due to the ascendancy of Dōkyō and the encroaching secular power of the Buddhist institutions there.
+Nara was abandoned after only 70 years in part due to the ascendancy of the Buddhist monk Dōkyō and the encroaching secular power of the Buddhist institutions there.
 Kyoto had good river access to the sea and could be reached by land routes from the eastern provinces.
 The early Heian period (784–967) continued Nara culture; the Heian capital was patterned on the Chinese Tang capital at Chang'an, as was Nara, but on a larger scale than Nara.
 Kammu endeavored to improve the Tang-style administrative system which was in use.
 Known as the Ritsuryō Code, this system attempted to recreate the Tang legal system in Japan, despite the "tremendous differences in the levels of development between the two countries".
 Despite the decline of the Taika–Taihō reforms, the imperial government was vigorous during the early Heian period.
 Kammu's avoidance of drastic reform decreased the intensity of political struggles, and he became recognized as one of Japan's most forceful emperors.

 Although Kammu had abandoned universal conscription in 792, he still waged major military offensives to subjugate the Emishi, possible descendants of the displaced Jōmon, living in northern and eastern Japan.
-After making temporary gains in 794, in 797, Kammu appointed a new commander, Sakanoue no Tamuramaro, under the title Seii Taishōgun ("Barbarian-subduing generalissimo").
+After making temporary gains in 794, in 797, Kammu appointed a new commander, Sakanoue no Tamuramaro, under the title Seii Taishōgun (征夷大将軍, "Barbarian-subduing generalissimo").
 By 801, the shōgun had defeated the Emishi and had extended the imperial domains to the eastern end of Honshū.
 Imperial control over the provinces was tenuous at best, however.
 In the 9th and 10th centuries, much authority was lost to the great families, who disregarded the Chinese-style land and tax systems imposed by the government in Kyoto.
 Stability came to Japan, but, even though succession was ensured for the imperial family through heredity, power again concentrated in the hands of one noble family, the Fujiwara.